Age of Gossip With Cellular Drone Mobility: Introduction

 In this work, we use the version age of information to quantify information freshness.
 The version age of information of a node in a gossiping network is defined as the difference between the source version and the node version.
 This model was first analyzed using the spatial mean field regime method in \cite{chaintreau2009age}, and later using the stochastic hybrid system (SHS) framework in \cite{yates21gossip}.
 Following works \cite{buyukates22ClusterGossip, kaswan22jamming, kaswan22timestomp, mitra_Infocom23, srivastava2024mobilityagebasedgossipnetworks, maranzatto24} have focused on using the SHS framework and the resulting recursive equations to analyze gossiping networks with diverse properties, including structured topologies, mobility, and adversarial settings.
 A comprehensive review of these works is provided in \cite{kaswan2025versionagesurvey}.
 Additionally, \cite{maranzatto2025agegossipconnectiveproperties} characterized the distribution of the version age of information using first passage percolation.

 In this work, we consider cellular gossiping networks consisting of $n$ nodes and $f(n)$ cells with equal number of nodes.
 Information is shared with the nodes by a source via a mobile drone.
 The nodes in each cell are gossiping in a fully-connected fashion and do not communicate with nodes outside the cell.
 The mobile drone moves between cells according to an underlying continuous-time Markov chain (CTMC) with rate $\lambda_m(n)$, and disseminates information according to a Poisson process with rate $\lambda_d(n)$.
 We aim to characterize the average version age of each node as $f(n)$, $\lambda_m(n)$ and $\lambda_d(n)$ vary in $0$ to $\infty$.
-In Section~\ref{sec: general results}, we first show that the drone has a constant version age at any time with high probability.
+In Section~\ref{sec: general results}, we first show that the drone's version age is stochastically equivalent to a constant at any time.
 Next, we show that the expected time between two updates sent by the drone to a cell is dependent on the stationary distribution of the drone's underlying CTMC and $\lambda_d(n)$, but is independent of $\lambda_m(n)$.
-We also observe that the variance for slow moving CTMCs prevents us from obtaining high probability results.
+We also observe that the variance for drone mobility CTMCs prevents us from obtaining high probability results.
 We then focus our attention to the case of fully-connected drone mobility in Section~\ref{sec: fully-connected drone mobility}, and uncover a dual-bottleneck.
-If $\lambda_m(n) \gg \lambda_d(n)$, i.e., the network is bandwidth constrained, then with high probability the average version age of each node is inversely proportional to $\lambda_d(n)$ and is independent of $\lambda_m(n)$.
+If $\lambda_m(n) \gg \lambda_d(n)$, i.e., the network is bandwidth constrained, then the average version age of each node is inversely proportional to $\lambda_d(n)$ and is independent of $\lambda_m(n)$.
 On the other hand, if $\lambda_d(n) \gg \lambda_m(n)$, in which case the network is mobility constrained, the average version age of each node is inversely proportional to $\lambda_m(n)$ and independent of $\lambda_d(n)$.
-In both cases, we find that the average version age is directly proportional to the number of cells.
+In both cases, we find that the average version age is directly proportional to $f(n)$.